-Like interaction, evaluates the quoted form of datum, but returns the empty string.
+Like interaction, evaluates the quoted form of datum, but returns the empty string and does not catch errors.

 (interaction-eval-show maybe-eval maybe-escape datum)

 Like interaction-eval, but produces an element representing the printed form of the evaluation result.